 We’ve been using this method for over 10 years and have had lots of positive feedback.

-Another aspect of dog health is the way in which they are raised.
+Another factor in dog health is the way in which they are raised.
 A breeder can only provide a solid foundation, but it is up to the owner to provide proper care.
-No reputable breeder want to hear there is something wrong with a dog they bred.

 Bringing your puppy home